pablos123/environment/README.md

 I am using this set of tools since a lot of time and I don't think I will change them any time soon. **It just works.**

-I code a lot, a lot is scripting.
+I code a lot and a lot is scripting.
-Some of that code survive and I use it my environment, other code go to my [https://gist.github.com/pablos123 gits].
+Some of that code survive and I use it my environment, other go to my [https://gist.github.com/pablos123 gits].

 Probably I am using this on the latest version of _Linux Mint_.